iwsif/Python_for_ETHICAL_HACKING/README.md

 *You need to download python3 meterpreter(FOR WINDOWS USERS ONLY)
   STEPS:
-  pip3 install cryptography && pip3 install paramiko(SSH CLIENT)  chmod -x && chmod u+x FILENAME(User only permission to extract..)
+  pip3 install cryptography && pip3 install paramiko(SSH CLIENT)  chmod -x && chmod u+x FILENAME(User only permission to extract..).
-  Type FILENAME --help(FOR HELP WITH ARGUMENTS)  Start program by typing ./ or python3 + FILENAME + arguments EVIL MODE ENCRYPTS  WHOLE FILESYSTEM AND SENDS THE KEY TO EVIL SERVER VIA SSH*
+  Type FILENAME --help(FOR HELP WITH ARGUMENTS)  Start program by typing ./ or python3 + FILENAME + arguments.
+  EVIL MODE ENCRYPTS  WHOLE FILESYSTEM AND SENDS THE KEY TO EVIL SERVER VIA SSH*.

 __________________________________________________________________________________________________________________________________________________________________